Interstate 80 in Pennsylvania

-Interstate 80 (I-80) in the US state of Pennsylvania runs for 311.12 mi across the northern part of the state.
-It is designated as the Keystone Shortway and officially as the Z.H.
-Confair Memorial Highway.
+Interstate 80 (I-80) in the US state of Pennsylvania runs for 311.12 mi across the central part of the state.
+It is designated as the Keystone Shortway and officially as the Z. H. Confair Memorial Highway.
 This route was built mainly along a completely new alignment, not paralleling any earlier US Routes, as a shortcut to the tolled Pennsylvania Turnpike to the south and New York State Thruway to the north.
-It does not serve any major cities in Pennsylvania and is mainly as a cross-state route on the Ohio–New York City corridor.
+It does not serve any major cities in Pennsylvania and is mainly a cross-state route on the Ohio–New York City corridor.
 Most of I-80's path across the state goes through hilly and mountainous terrain, while the route passes through relatively flat areas toward the western part of the state.